TeamBasedInquiryLearning/linear-algebra/README.md

 Source files and built PDFs for running a Team-Based Inquiry Learning linear algebra course.

+## For instructors

+All the needed materials are available in the PDF folder.
+See `facilitator-notes.pdf` for more information on implementing these materials in your classroom.

 ## Development

 All source files are located within `./tex`.
 These files are designed